takuya-takeuchi/Demo/Wiki/Wiki.js/02_Keycloak/README.md

-# Configuring Keycloak as a authentication provider in WikiJS
+# Configuring Keycloak as a authentication provider in Wiki.jS

 ## Abstracts